HL7/fhir-shorthand/input/pagecontent/reference.md

 |  SU  | Flag denoting "include in summary"
 |  TU  | Flag denoting trial use element
 | UCUM  | Unified Code for Units of Measure
+| $UCUM  | Common FSH alias for Unified Code for Units of Measure
 | URL    | Uniform Resource Locator
 | XML   | Extensible Markup Language
 {: .grid }

-### Appendix: Formal Grammar
+### Appendix: Formal Grammar (informative)

-The following is the grammar of FSH described in [ANTLR4](https://www.antlr.org/).
-The following parser and lexer includes elements of the FSH language marked as {%include tu.html%}.
+The following is an implementation of a FSH language parser described in [ANTLR4](https://www.antlr.org/).
+It includes elements of the FSH language marked as {%include tu.html%}.
+The entity names defined in the grammar may not correspond to those used in the language specification.
+If there is a conflict between the language specification and the grammar defined in this Appendix, the language specification takes precedence.
+This grammar implementation is provided for informational purposes and is not normative.

 #### Parser Grammar